7-Day Low FODMAP Meal Plan: Week 1 of the Elimination Diet. Dietitian Approved

 Difficulty: Easy

-Cook Low FODMAP Egg Fried Rice
+Cook the Low FODMAP Egg Fried Rice recipe

 Day 4 Dinner: low FODMAP Parma Ham Wrapped Cod with Potatoes & Spinach